 Office carpets get a lot of wear.
 People are always coming and going.
 Staff and clients will probably be eating in the office during lunches and meetings.
 On top of that, rainy weather is going to bring in wet, muddy shoes and boots.
 And, let’s face it, spills are going to happen, too.
+So, how do you remove stains from office carpets?
+Let’s talk about what to do.

 How to Remove Stains from Office Carpets